h-albert-lee/what-I-read-2023/README.md

 ### Main Interest : Model Parallelism, Evaluation of Large Language Models

 A Survey on Evaluation of Large Language Models (ArXiv 2023)

+A Survey of Large Language Models (ArXiv 2023)

+FinEval : A Chinese Financial Domain Knowledge Evaluation Benchmark for Large Language Models (ArXiv 2023)